Home > Philosophy > Autobiography - Phenomenology as Non-Logical Steps

 My reform of phenomenology was not taken up.
 Of course I think: That is why phenomenology is rejected today.
 The popular assumption of neutral, uninterpreted "phenomena" had to fail.
 But the style has swung to assuming that all experience derives wholly from implicit assumptions breakable only by discontinuity.
 Either way misses the non-logical transitions.

 We do not need to surrender what is already formed.
-When we precisely understand its formed intricacy, that is just when we exceed its forms, When we don't understand a book, we call only quote it.
+When we precisely understand its formed intricacy, that is just when we exceed its forms, When we don't understand a book, we can only quote it.
 To understand it is to dwell-think in its forms, and that is more precise than the forms.

 The order-for-further-moves is more complex and intricate than any consistency-principles, whether logical, empirical, psychological, or historical.
 Empirical findings, therapy, and history have more order than formed forms.
 There are many kinds of demandingly precise feedback.